Looking to Get Started with Warhammer 40K?

 Ravenwing

 Almost a stark contrast to the Deathwing, the Ravenwing forgo the lumbering protection of Terminator Armour for the quick and nimble speeders and bikes.
-Their increased mobility leads to a playstyle in which flanking and outmaneuvering becomes your greatest tactic.
+Their increased mobility leads to a playstyle in which flanking and outmanoeuvring become your greatest tactic.
 Taking shots when you can and dodging incoming attacks allows for a simultaneously aggressive yet defensive playstyle.

 Adeptus Custodes